Alive in the dead of winter…

 Wooosh on down the Beech Mountain sledding hill.
 Designed for kids ages 12 and under, the hill is steep enough for older kids to have fun, with a gentler sloping area for younger kids to stay safe.
 It’s a FUNtastic way to introduce kids to winter sports.

-This popular youth sledding hill is open daily, weather permitting, from early December through early March.
+This popular youth sledding hill is open daily, weather permitting, from late November (or early December) through early March.
 Sledding conditions are usually favorable thanks to Beech Mountain’s average annual snowfall of nearly 84 inches, plus a snow gun for making the white stuff when Mother Nature isn’t.

 It’s operated by the Beech Mountain Parks and Recreation Department, and although safety personnel is on duty, parents are strongly encouraged to supervise their children, and are allowed to ride with younger kids.
 Plastic sleds are required.
 Folks may bring their own, or they are available for rent or purchase at three stores within walking distance of the sledding hill.